 Zone I lands deserve special preservation because they contain or support, unique, threatened or endangered natural or cultural features, or are among the best examples of the features that represent a natural region.
 Most of these zones are located in the backcountry.

-Only one Special Preservation Zone is located in or adjacent to the CSA: Mt.
-Wardle and Mt.
-Verendrye.
+Two Special Preservation Zones are located in or adjacent to the CSA: